fenago/machine-learning/lab_guides/lab_7.md

 Let’s think, out of these five questions, which one seems like the best one to ask if our goal is to determine when we should wear a jacket or not.
 I’ll say that the last three questions are pretty irrelevant when it comes to wearing a jacket or not.
 We should decide between the first two.
-In this chapter, we learn how to pick the right question based on data, so we’ll get into details later.
+In this lab, we learn how to pick the right question based on data, so we’ll get into details later.
 But for now, imagine that for an entire year, we decide if we wear a jacket or not based on if it’s raining or not, and for another entire year, we decide if we wear a jacket or not based on if it was hot outside or not.
 We check how many times we were correct, namely, how